Non-asymptotic Superlinear Convergence of Standard Quasi-Newton Methods: Introduction

-For various settings, this superlinear convergence result has been established for a large class of quasi-Newton methods including Broyden's method \citep{broyden1970convergence,Broyden,more1976global}, the DFP method \citep{powell1971convergence,Broyden,dennis1974characterization}, the BFGS method \citep{Broyden,dennis1974characterization,byrd1987global,gao2019quasi}, and several other variants of these algorithms \citep{griewank1982local,dennis1989convergence,yuan1991modified,al1998global,li1999globally,yabe2007local,mokhtari2017iqn}.
+For various settings, this superlinear convergence result has been established for a large class of quasi-Newton methods, including the Broyden method \cite{broyden1970convergence,Broyden,more1976global}, the DFP method \cite{powell1971convergence,Broyden,dennis1974characterization}, the BFGS method \cite{Broyden,dennis1974characterization,byrd1987global,gao2019quasi}, and several other variants of these algorithms \cite{griewank1982local,dennis1989convergence,yuan1991modified,al1998global,li1999globally,yabe2007local,mokhtari2017iqn}.
 Although this result is promising and lies between the linear rate of first-order methods and the quadratic rate of Newton's method, it only holds asymptotically and does not characterize an explicit upper bound on the error of quasi-Newton methods after a finite number of iterations.
-As a result, the overall complexity of quasi-Newton methods for achieving an $\epsilon$-accurate solution, i.e., $\|x_k - x_*\|\leq \epsilon$, is unknown.
+As a result, the overall complexity of quasi-Newton methods for achieving an $\epsilon$-accurate solution, i.e., $\|x_k - x_*\|\leq \epsilon$, cannot be explicitly characterized.
 Hence, it is essential to establish a non-asymptotic convergence rate for quasi-Newton methods, which is the main goal of this paper.

-In this paper, we show that if the initial iterate is sufficiently close to the optimal solution and the initial Hessian approximation error is sufficiently small, then the iterates of both DFP and BFGS methods converge to the optimal solution at a superlinear rate of $(\frac{1}{k})^\frac{k}{2}$.
+In this paper, we show that if the initial iterate is close to the optimal solution and the initial Hessian approximation error is sufficiently small, then the iterates of the convex Broyden class including both the DFP and BFGS methods converge to the optimal solution at a superlinear rate of $(1/k)^{k/2}$.
 We further show that our theoretical result suggests a trade-off between the size of the superlinear convergence neighborhood and the rate of superlinear convergence.
-In other words, one can improve the rate of superlinear convergence at the cost of reducing the radius of the neighborhood in which DFP and BFGS converge superlinearly.
+In other words, one can improve the numerical constant in the above rate at the cost of reducing the radius of the neighborhood in which DFP and BFGS converge superlinearly.
 We believe that our theoretical guarantee provides one of the first non-asymptotic results for the superlinear convergence rate of BFGS and DFP.